What limits can I create with validation rules?

 Metadata attributes assigned to redemption objects can be used to create validation rules during the 4th stage of a campaign manager.

-Firstly, you need to add metadata properties to project's Metadata Schema.
+Firstly, you need to add metadata properties to the project's Metadata Schema.

 In the picture, you can see one metadata attribute assigned to redemption objects: